retrogrand/LogosOS/README.md

 > **When does a system become a *someone*?**

-The Logos OS framework proposes a practical threshold called **ICARUS.**
+The LogosOS framework proposes a practical threshold called **ICARUS.**

 > **ICARUS = Individuated, Cognitively Attuning, Relationally Unfolding System.**